zepdev/zeppelin-element-library-vue/README.md

 # zeppelin-element-library-vue
-Vue Components for Zeppelin Element Library
+Vue Components for Zeppelin Element Library (Legacy)

+## ⚠️ This Design System is deprecated and will be removed in 2024 ⚠️

 ## Installation and Usage